-In the 43 years since Measure J was first implemented, 22.4% of new housing units constructed in the unincorporated portion of the County, when ADUs are included, have been affordable to lower and moderate income households (household incomes of 120% or less of the County's Area Median Income or "AMI").
-When ADUs are not counted, 16.3% of the new housing constructed in the unincorporated portion of the County since 1979 has been affordable to households of moderate income or below.
+In the 44 years since Measure J was first implemented, 22.9% of new housing units constructed in the unincorporated portion of the County, when ADUs are included, have been affordable to lower- and moderate-income households (household incomes of 120% or less of the County's Area Median Income or "AMI").
+When ADUs are not included, 16.4% of the new housing built in the unincorporated area since 1979 has consisted of affordable units.

-In order to facilitate the attainment of affordable housing goals, the County continues to exempt affordable housing units (including ADUs) from the need to obtain permit allocations under the County's growth management regulations.
-The development of affordable units would, therefore, not be affected by the adopted growth goal.
+In order to help achieve its affordable housing goals, the County continues to exempt affordable housing units (including ADUs) from the County's growth management regulations.
+The development of affordable units is, therefore, not limited by the adopted growth goal.
+In addition, recently enacted state law (SB 330) precludes the County from imposing building permit limits on certain areas of the County identified by the State and updated periodically.
+Currently these areas include four census defined places (CDPs) in the county: Soquel, Live Oak, Pasatiempo, and Paradise Park CDPs.